Asrat Woldeyes: Medical work

 Asrat studied medicine at the University of Edinburgh, becoming the first Ethiopian to qualify as a surgeon in the West.
 He then returned to Ethiopia, serving as Emperor Haile Selassie's personal physician until his 1975 death.
 He continued teaching and practicing medicine throughout the rule of President Mengistu Haile-Mariam.

 Political activism and imprisonment

 When Meles Zenawi succeeded Mengistu in 1991, Asrat became an active critic of the government, particularly of Meles' formation of new autonomous regions in Ethiopia.
 He then formed his own political party, the AAPO, with a central tenet of restoring Ethiopian unity.
+The new Addis Ababa University administration led by Duri Mohammed dismissed Asrat in 1993.
 In 1994, he was sentenced to two years in prison for "planning violence against the state".
 International human rights organizations protested the evidence against him as unsound, and Amnesty International named him a prisoner of conscience.
 He was later convicted of more charges, extending his sentence by an additional three years.
 In 1996, Asrat faced a new trial which was repeatedly adjourned, keeping him in prison indefinitely.